-To help support teachers and schools that are struggling to collect and score student work for course grades, we'll provide every AP teacher with their students' responses from the online exams on May 26.
+To help support teachers and schools that are struggling to collect and score student work for course grades, we'll provide every AP teacher with their students' responses from the online exams beginning May 26.
+Student responses from the June 1–5 makeup exam window will be available on June 30.
 Administrators and teachers can individually determine whether they'd like to use these results locally as part of a course grade or as a final exam.

 Credit and Placement